mesosphere-backup/secure-mesos-workshop/README.md

 0. Default configuration (insecure)

    - Start the basic cluster, with exhibitor/ZK, mesos-master, and mesos-agent.
+   NOTE: The `cluster_start.sh` scripts will kill ALL docker containers on your machine.
+If you're running other docker containers, please tweak the `destroy_clusters.sh` script.
    ```
    cd scripts
    ./insecure_cluster_start.sh